-It is essential that if your work is being affected by personal or medical circumstances you seek advice from your Academic Adviser, your Programme Administrator or the School's Student Support Manager (janice.dodds@manchester.ac.uk).
+It is essential that if your work is being affected by personal or medical circumstances you seek advice from your Academic Adviser, your Programme Administrator or the School's Student Support Team (studentsupport-seed@manchester.ac.uk).
 They will be able to talk you through the process of 'Mitigating Circumstances'.
+The University defines Mitigating Circumstances as 'unforeseeable or unpreventable circumstances that could have, or did have, a significant adverse effect on the academic performance of a student'.
 If you think that your performance or academic progress is likely to be affected by your circumstances or that you may not be able to hand in an assignment by the deadline, you may submit an online Mitigating Circumstances form, with relevant supporting documentation, for consideration by the Mitigating Circumstances Panel and Board of Examiners.
-Your Programme Administrator or the Student Support Manager will also be able to advise on the deadlines for the submission of forms and documentation, and the type of documentary evidence required.
-The nature of the supporting documentation required will vary according to the nature of the circumstances, but it must be sufficiently independent and robust to confirm the veracity of the case you are making.
+Your Programme Administrator will also be able to advise on the deadlines for the submission of forms and documentation, and the type of documentary evidence required.